 Nick Duffield is a Professor in the Department of Electrical and Computer Engineering at Texas A&M University.
-From 2013 until 2014, he was a Research Professor at DIMACS (the Center for Discrete Mathematics and Theoretical Computer Science) at Rutgers University, New Jersey, USA.
+From 2013 until 2014, he was a Research Professor at DIMACS in Rutgers University, New Jersey, USA.
 From 1995 until 2013, he worked at AT&T Labs-Research, Florham Park, NJ, where he was a Distinguished Member of Technical Staff and an AT&T Fellow.
 He previously held post-doctoral and faculty positions in Dublin, Ireland, and Heidelberg, Germany.
-He received a BA in Natural Sciences in 1982, a MMath (Part III Maths) in 1983 from the University of Cambridge, UK, and a PhD in Mathematical Physics from the University of London, U.K., in 1987.
+He received a BA in Natural Sciences in 1982 and an MMath in 1983 from the University of Cambridge, UK, and a PhD in Mathematical Physics from the University of London, U.K., in 1987.

 Duffield’s research concerns data science and computer networking, with current projects involving algorithms for data streaming and machine learning, computer network measurement and resilience, and applications of data science to transportation, agriculture and hydrology.
 He is an author or co-author on over 160 publications in the areas of data science and computer networking and holds 54 US patents.
 His work on internet measurement and analytics has been implemented in internet systems, services and standards.
 Duffield’s work at Texas A&M has received support from the National Science Foundation, DARPA, Google, and Intel.